-2 Recommendation 1.1 - Roles and responsibilities of the Board and Senior Executives
+Recommendation 1.1 - Roles and responsibilities of the Board and Executives

 The Board has adopted a Board Charter which sets out the roles and responsibilities of the Board and its governance requirements.
-The Board Charter clearly articulates the division of responsibilities between the Board and Senior Executives to help manage expectations and avoid misunderstandings about their respective roles and responsibilities.
+The Board Charter clearly articulates the division of responsibilities between the Board and Executives to help manage expectations and avoid misunderstandings about their respective roles and responsibilities.
 A copy of the Board Charter can be found on the Company's website.

-3 Recommendation 1.2 - Checks on Board candidates and provision of information to Shareholders
+Recommendation 1.2 - Checks on Board and Executive candidates and provision of information to Shareholders

-The Company undertakes appropriate checks before appointing a person or putting forward to Shareholders a candidate for election as a Director of the Company.
-The Remuneration and Nomination Committee's Charter requires the Committee to undertake background checks and provide Shareholders with all relevant information.
+The Company undertakes appropriate checks before appointing a director or executive or putting forward to Shareholders a candidate for election as a director of the Company.
+The Remuneration and Nomination Committee's Charter (the responsibilities for which are currently carried out by the full Board) requires background checks to be undertaken and for all relevant information to be provided to Shareholders.
 A copy of the Company's Remuneration and Nomination Committee's Charter is accessible on the Company's website.